A client wanted the wallpaper removed and the walls painted.

 a paper tiger, and a sanding block.

-Supplies: Stepladder or two-step stool, screwdriver, dropcloths and old towels, paper tiger tool, garden pump sprayer, cloth rag or large sponge, spackling knife, quick dry spackle, sandpaper or sanding block.
+What you need: Stepladder or two-step stool, screwdriver, dropcloths and old towels, paper tiger tool, garden pump sprayer, cloth rag or large sponge, spackling knife, quick dry spackle, sandpaper or sanding block.

 - If the room is small, remove all furniture.
 In a larger room, cluster the furniture in the center of the room.